 Sometimes, a startup is a limited liability company, not a C-corporation.
 A limited liability company can use a convertible note, since that kind of note is a debt instrument.
 On the other hand, SAFE notes require C-Corp status because the investment is noted on a capitalization table just like stock options.
 Some people do find ways to use SAFE notes with an LLC, but it's not simple.
 A reputable lawyer at UpCounsel can help you decide which option is appropriate for you.

 It is possible for a note to change into equity during a future round of financing.
 For a convertible note, a minimum amount must be raised in the round before it can convert.
 However, SAFE notes can convert with any dollar amount in a preferred cycle.
 Going without a qualifying transaction obligation can help since this would prohibit a conversion to real equity.

 Term (Maturity Date)

 Since SAFE notes are not a debt instrument, there is no maturity or end date.
-An end date can force a conversion to equity, as well as provide a right to equity conversion via the valuation cap.
-With SAFE notes, investors could be waiting endlessly for maturity, even once the business is turning a profit.
+An end date can force a conversion to equity and provide a right to equity conversion via the valuation cap.
+With SAFE notes, investors could be waiting endlessly for maturity even once the business is turning a profit.